This is an external link. Click “OK” to continue.

 ATB-346, our lead drug, targets chronic pain and inflammation arising from a wide range of medical conditions.
 In March 2018, it was shown to be unequivocally superior to naproxen in gastrointestinal safety (a 2.5% ulceration rate, compared to 42.1% for naproxen) in a Phase 2B double-blind, head-to-head clinical trial (see March 2019 paper in the British Journal of Pharmacology).
 These results indicate that Antibe has surmounted the main barrier to non-addictive control of pain and inflammation.
 ATB-346 is in late Phase 2B trials.

 Antibe’s intellectual property interest in ATB-346 is well-protected.
 Composition of matter patents have been granted in major markets, including the US, the EU and Japan.
 Antibe anticipates exclusive market protection in the US beyond 2031, and in the EU beyond 2033.

 ATB-346 has already been licensed in 57 countries to three licensees (see map below).
 These markets include Canada, Greece, Israel, and Russia.
-The most recent is an exclusive license for the South Korea, representing 2% of the global NSAID market.
+The most recent is an exclusive license for the South Korean market, representing 2% of global NSAID demand.
 This arrangement includes US$10 million in milestone payments and a double-digit royalty.